uktrade/pg-sync-roles/README.md

 - `grants=()`

    A tuple of grants of all permissions that the role specified by the `role_name` should have.
 Anything not in this list will be automatically revoked.
 See [Grant types](#grant-types) for the list of grant types.

+- `preserve_existing_grants_in_schemas=()`

+   A tuple of schema names.
+For each schema name `sync_roles` will leave any existing privileges granted on anything in the schema to `role_name` intact.
+This is useful in situations when the contents of the schemas are managed separately, outside of calls to `sync_roles`.

+   A schema name being listed in `preserve_existing_grants_in_schemas` does not affect management of permissions on the the schema itself.
+In order for `role_name` to have privileges on these, they will have to be passed in via the `grants` parameter.

 - `lock_key=1`